-The NDIS, or National Disability Insurance Scheme, is a new way for people living with disability to get support and funding.
+The NDIS, or National Disability Insurance Scheme, is a scheme for people living with disability to get support and funding.
 It is run by the National Disability Insurance Agency (NDIA).

-You can use the NDIS to get what you or your child needs to reach their goals.
+You can use the NDIS to get what you or your family member needs to achieve your goals.
 This might include:

 The NDIS calls these things: